purusha/akka/README.md

 **example2**
-each node of application should send a message to a cluster singleton actor who answer to another actor of each node
+each node of application should send a message to a cluster singleton actor who answer to another actor of sender node

+**example4**
+simple example of ask Pattern with scala Future